 WHAT I DID:

-Worked closely with creative teams as a strategic guide to deliver a renewed brand POV on a legacy promise: being the first to redefine and set a new standard for pizza delivery.
+Conducted market and consumer research, wrote the brief, then worked closely with creative teams as a strategic guide to deliver a renewed brand POV on a legacy promise: continuously push the limits of what pizza delivery can be.

-To do this well.
-I conducted rolling consumer research, brand and social monitoring, and analysis on industry trends, as well as presenting findings and strategic framework to both clients and agency leadership.
+Among the above, I also conducted rolling consumer research, brand and social monitoring, and analysis on industry trends, as well as weekly presenting findings to clients and agency leadership.

 We brought the fun to fans in an interactive way.
 Part of our larger integrated strategy was to push what we could do on social platforms beyond a simple image with a link to order pizza.
 We wanted to bring people into the brand spirit in unusual, goofy ways.
 This game was one stab at doing that.